urah001/NIDS/README.md

 - remember to find a good dataset for the ML model for new test
 - check if dev can merge two or more dataset together to make a hybrid dataset to test and train the network
 - try and make the system show normal data ( but think about this  , it might not be part of this methodology)

+# incase of environment problem

+deactivate  # if you are in venv rm -rf venv

+# Make sure your desired pyenv version is active:
+pyenv global 3.x.x   # (replace with your real version)

+# Check:
+python --version  # ensure it's the pyenv version

+# Recreate venv:
+python -m venv venv
+source venv/bin/activate

+# Upgrade pip to prevent this ever happening again:
+python -m ensurepip --upgrade
+pip install --upgrade pip

+# Install Flask again:
+pip install flask

+# REMEMBER
+turn back to the version you used to create your model/enviroment before you run this